ACTROS-Educational-Project/actros-educational-project.github.io/content/pages/courses.md

 # ROS Course

-Robot Operating System (ROS) Is the most used software around the world for robot programming.
-Since its beginnings, in 2006, its usage has been extended unstoppably.
-Nowadays, it is the standard in the robotic world.
+ROS (Robot Operating System) is the current standard in the area of ​​Robotics.
+So much so that it is essential in research in this area, and an essential requirement to access any job position related to Robotics.

 [![Image](../posts/ros/ros.jpg)](/ros)